3honi/CascadeFallsLibrary/README.md

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408099240368275466/adasd.png?width=234&height=468)

 # Building, C#, and Multiplatform Support
 Cascade Falls Library is coded in C# using the Unity Engine.
 The Unity Engine supports iOS, Windows, and much more.
-Which means the app can be build for iPhones, Windows, etc. Only a pre-build apk file is provided for demonstration purposes.
+Which means the app can be built for iPhones, Windows, etc. Only a pre-build apk file is provided for demonstration purposes.

 # Code Commenting
 The coding within the application is done 100% via C#, is easy to understand, and is commented in much detail.